Armie Hammer biography

 Back in California, he attended Pasadena City College and the University of California, but dropped out to pursue a career in acting.
 In 2005, at the age of 19, Armie landed his first guest role on television in the series Arrested Development, followed by guest appearances on Veronica Mars and Desperate Housewives.

 For his role as a man who seduces a teenage boy in the Oscar-nominated drama Call Me by Your Name (2017), he received a Golden Globe nomination for Best Supporting Actor.
-He then went on to play American writer James Lord in the biopic Final Portrait (2018), alongside Geoffrey Rush.
+He went on to play American writer James Lord in the biopic Final Portrait (2018), alongside Geoffrey Rush and plays Steve Lift in the comedy Sorry to Bother You (2018), alongside Lakeith Stanfield.

 Armie Hammer Filmography